UPPMAX/HPC-python/docs/install_packages.rst

 .. questions::

-   - How to work with isolated environments at HPC2N and UPPMAX?
+   - How to work with isolated environments at Swedish HPC centers (examples: HPC2N and UPPMAX)?

 .. objectives::